-Figure 3-4.
-PM10 concentrations at sites across the Los Angeles area on December 7, 2020.
-Colors correspond to 24-hr PM10 concentrations in μ g/m3.
-Note: no sites (within the map domain) recorded 24-hr PM10 concentrations above the federal standard, while some of the other sites recorded 24-hr PM10 concentrations above the state standard.
-No active wildfire hotspot events were within the map domain on this day.
+Figure 3-3.
+PM10 concentrations at sites across the Los Angeles area on April 5, 2022.
+Colors correspond to 24-hr PM10 concentrations in $\mu$ g/m.
+Note: only the Landfill site (within the left map domain) recorded 24-hr PM10 concentrations above the federal standard.
+No active wildfire events were within the map domain on this day.